mikespook/gorbac/README.md

 	rbac.SetParent("role-c", "role-a")
 	if err := gorbac.InherCircle(rbac); err != nil {
-		fmt.Println("A circle inheratance ocurred.")
+		fmt.Println("A circle inheratance occurred.")
 	}

 Persistence
 -----------

-The mose asked question is how to persist the goRBAC instance.
+The most asked question is how to persist the goRBAC instance.
 Please check the post [HOW TO PERSIST GORBAC INSTANCE](https://mikespook.com/2017/04/how-to-persist-gorbac-instance/) for the details.

 Patches
 =======